deepinsight/insightface/challenges/cvpr23-fas-wild/README.md

 In order to submit results at one time, participants need to combine the dev and test predictions into one file before result submission via codalab system.
 Note that the order of the samples cannot be changed and the dev sample list needs to be written before the test samples.

-The final submission file contains a total of xx,xx lines.
+The final submission file contains a total of 895,237 lines.
 Each line in the file contains two parts separated by a space.
 Such as:
 ```
 dev/000001.jpg 0.15361                   #Note:  line 1- the first row of dev.txt

 ......

-dev/089276.jpg 0.23394                   #Note:  line xx,xx- the last row of dev.txt
+dev/140058.jpg 0.23394                   #Note:  line 140,058 the last row of dev.txt
-test/000001.jpg 0.15361                   #Note:  line xx,xx- the first row of test.txt
+test/000001.jpg 0.15361                   #Note:  line 140,059 the first row of test.txt

 ......

-test/164557.jpg 0.23394                   #Note:  line xxx,xx- the last row of test.txt
+test/755179.jpg 0.23394                   #Note:  line 895,237 the last row of test.txt
 ```

 ## Dataset